the-AjK/arietta-gpio/README.md

 # arietta-gpio

 **arietta-gpio** is a sysfs **G**eneral **P**urpose **I**nput **O**utput
 wrapper for node.js.
-It gives you the ability to control GPIO devices in a simple object orientated manner for the Acmesystems Arietta board.
+It gives you the ability to control GPIO of the Acmesystems Arietta board in a simple object orientated manner.
 Visit [AcmeSystems official site](http://www.acmesystems.it/arietta) for more informations about this hardware.

 ## Installation